MLiedl/dbt-workshop/01_setup/Installing_Your_Tools_and_Getting_the_Workshop_Files.md

 02_environment/From_Zero_to_Working_DBT.ipynb
 ```

-This will guide you through setting up the project environment and running your first data pipeline.
+- create a project environment
+- build a DBT project
+- run your first data pipeline

 ---